 Can you fit 33-inch tires on a Jeep Wrangler JK with a stock suspension?
 Is the backspacing enough to accommodate the bigger tires?
 Will you be able to go off-road with 33″ on a stock suspension?
 How do bigger tires affect the handling and performance?

 33-inch tires can be fitted to a stock Jeep Wrangler JK, but with minimum clearance on the front bumper and not enough clearance for full articulation off-road.

 Before running out and fitting bigger tires to your JK, make sure you understand all the implications and that there are other factors that come into play such as backspacing, clearance, fuel economy, handling, and more.
 This article will discuss what you can expect when fitting 33-inch tires to a stock Jeep Wrangler JK.

 Jeep Wrangler 33 inch tires – No Lift

 If possible, fitting slightly wider aftermarket rims will help with backspacing especially if it had a slightly more negative offset.
 It’s not recommended to fit wider tires on the stock rims since there will be very limited clearance and more rubbing at full lock and especially when off-roading.

 Click here to find out what is the largest tire you can fit on a Jeep Wrangler.

 Will 33-inch Tires Scrub Off-road on a Stock JK?

 When it comes to heavy off-road trails, which many Jeep owners are well known for, you will require maximum suspension articulation and enough clearance inside the wheel area.
 In this instance, the stock suspension will not work the best.
 You will be wise to upgrade your suspension first to accommodate the bigger wheels and allow for maximum flex through and over obstacles.
 We recommend a minimum 2-3″ suspension lift to allow for better clearance and “flex” without scrubbing.

 Being an SFA (Solid Front Axle) vehicle, there are no issues with upper control arms and CV angles to worry about.
 Many JK owners have successfully fitted 33-inch tires on a stock JK.
 The amount of scrub depends largely on the intended application.
-Disconnecting front swaybars most definitely results in body scrub with a stock suspension setup while off-road.
+Disconnecting front swaybars most definitely result in body-scrub with a stock suspension setup while off-road.